deadlyvipers/dojo_rules/introduction.md

 Introduction

-Code School example.
-Geronimo Gando
+Geronimo Gando (Ninja)

+- My favorite code school path would be the JavaScript path